kingluddite/web-dev-notes/cms/wordpress/javascript/zach/vanilla-press-v3/04-preview-content.md

 };
 ```

-### Update method name with more symantic name and add listener
+### Update method name
+With more symantic name and add listener

 `js/editor.js`